Colonial Galle in exotic Sri Lanka

 Although there isn’t an airport in Galle, you can fly to the nearby Mattala Rajapaksa International Airport (HRI) or Bandaranaike International Airport (CMB) in Colombo and then continue your journey to Galle by road.

 Consider booking a guided tour that includes transportation to Galle.
 Many tour operators offer day trips or multi-day tours that take you to Galle and other attractions in the region.

 Once you arrive in Galle, you can explore the city’s historic fort, enjoy its beautiful beaches, and immerse yourself in its rich culture and heritage.
 It’s a destination that offers a unique blend of history, natural beauty, and coastal charm.

 What to do and see in Galle’s colonial district

 There’s so many places to visit in Sri Lanka and the colonial city of Galle stands out in this exotic part of the country that is a must visit in the country.
-Walking along the historic fort and ramparts of Galle Fort takes you back to its Portuguese history when the magnificent fortress was erected.
+One of the best things to do in Galle is to walk along the historic fort and ramparts of Galle Fort takes you back to its Portuguese history when the magnificent fortress was erected.
 I walk along the many tiers of grassy walls and enjoy the vistas to the coastline and then back to the interior streets and colonial buildings within the walls.
 No wonder this intact area of Galle Fort is so well-preserved has been designated a Unesco World Heritage Site in 1988.